jamiegcan/a-place-for-salvador-allende/a_place_for_salvador_allende.md

 Allende's presidency, which started peacefully on 3 November 1970, ended violently on 11 September 1973 with the [US-backed coup d'état](https://en.wikipedia.org/wiki/1973_Chilean_coup_d%27%C3%A9tat) led by Augusto Pinochet.
 Instead of resigning as demanded by the coup leaders or taking offers of safe passage to escape the coup alive, Allende delivered his last words to the public and chose to remain in the presidential palace, in the middle of gunshots and explosions, to die as President of Chile.

+⚠ **Content warning: the following two paragraphs contain references to state-sponsored mass violence.**

 The military dictatorship that took over the country refused to give him a state funeral that every deceased president deserves.
 A lot of Chileans, especially Allende's supporters, had to seek exile abroad to save themselves from the human rights violations committed by Pinochet's military dictatorship throughout its 16.5-year rule.
 Those who were not willing or able to escape abroad were systematically imprisoned, tortured, killed or forced into disapperance and never found again.

 Allende effectively became a taboo topic during the dictatorship, and virtually no one in Chile was able to pay respects to the late president because they either had to escape from Chile or was already killed by accomplices to the dictatorship.

 ### Long overdue respects

-In 1988, Chileans voted against continuing on with a military government in a [historic referendum](https://en.wikipedia.org/wiki/1988_Chilean_national_plebiscite), and in 1990 the country elected its [first democratically elected president in almost two decades](https://en.wikipedia.org/wiki/Patricio_Aylwin).
+In 1988, Chileans voted against continuing on with a military government in a [historic referendum](https://en.wikipedia.org/wiki/1988_Chilean_national_plebiscite), and in 1990 the country elected its first democratically elected president [in almost two decades](https://en.wikipedia.org/wiki/Patricio_Aylwin).
 This year, the time was finally right to hold the [state funeral for Allende](https://twitter.com/LaChileanWay/status/1674960526214852608), but some Chileans still thought it wasn't deserved.

 Regardless of when or whether the state funeral was held, many people have taken initiatives to pay respects to Allende as soon as after his death.
 This project proves that most of the initiatives come from outside of Chile thanks to the following interest groups.